JudeScarbrough/ModelNode/readme.md

 # ModelNode

-ModelNode is a lightweight HTTP server and client interface for interacting with machine learning models via RESTful APIs.
-This project allows you to map specific routes to machine learning models, handle requests, and serve a web-based user interface for interacting with the models.
+ModelNode is a lightweight HTTP server and client interface for interacting with machine learning models.
+This package allows you to map specific routes to machine learning models, handle requests, and serve a web-based user interface for interacting with the models.

 ## Features